-International carrier operations and sourcing strategies for import, export and distribution of materials and finished goods are examined.
-Covers facility location and off shoring of operations.
-It evaluates stakeholder roles in supply chain management as well as how countries have engaged the private sector in providing the logistics function to support their public sector supply chains.
+International carrier operations and sourcing strategies for import, export, and distribution of materials and finished goods are examined.
+The course covers facility location and off shoring of operations.
+It evaluates stakeholder roles in supply chain management, as well as how countries have engaged the private sector in providing the logistics function to support their public sector supply chains.

-INT599 SPECIAL TOPICS IN INTERNATIONAL BUSINESS 3 CREDITS Prerequisite: None
+INT599 SPECIAL TOPICS IN INTERNATIONAL BUSINESS 3 CREDITS

-This course will address a current or timely topic or that are foreseen to be one time offerings.
+This course is open only by arrangement with the Dean of the Mark Skousen School of Business.
+Courses in this area will address a current or timely topic or those that are foreseen to be one-time offerings.
 Special topics course offerings can vary from term to term.
 Students can propose a special topics course in this area.

-IS104 DIGITAL GRAPHICS FUNDAMENTALS PREREQUISITE: NONE
+IS104 DIGITAL GRAPHICS FUNDAMENTALS

 This course explores the various applications for digital image manipulation, specifically graphics for the web and interface development.
-Topics include the application of tools and techniques used in image manipulation processes including the creation of fonts, image repair, filters and compression best practices for web and multimedia assets.
+Topics include the application of tools and techniques used in image manipulation processes, including the creation of fonts, image repair, filters and compression best practices for web and multimedia assets.
 This course further explores the fundamentals of visual design that can be applied to various professions where images are used.